ArnaudBMB/Project1/README.md

 As a **Bonus**, provide the specific commands the user will need to run to download the playbook, update the files, etc.

-•	Command to download the playbook:
+•	Command to download the Elk playbook:

 curl https://github.com/ArnaudBMB/Project1/blob/db56e8dcbddb3b146ab0c4b43978ed675282fe40/Ansible/elk_install.yml > /etc/ansible/elk_install.yml